The Unmedicated Hospital Birth of our Second Baby

 First Signs of Labor

-On Tuesday night, October 3rd, my Braxton Hicks (BH) contractions had become more frequent and gotten more strong.
+On a cool Autumn night, my Braxton Hicks (BH) contractions had become more frequent and gotten more strong.
 I’d been getting BH contractions for 7 weeks and they had strengthened in the week leading up to Baby’s due date.

-Also, on Tuesday night, I was filled with a sense of calm and serenity.
+Also, that night, I was filled with a sense of calm and serenity.
 It was almost euphoric.
 I wondered if I might go into labor that night, but nope, it didn’t happen.

 The next morning, at about 10 am, I had a little bit of brown spotting.
 I assumed this was my bloody show.
 It continued throughout the day.
 Just brown spotting.